My Homelab Hardware Journey

 Personal: For obvious reasons, this is my favorite.
 I have a custom Lock Screen with a picture of my wife.
 It activates at 6 PM each weekday, but also in the mornings – my wake up time is at 9 AM, so it also covers from 9 AM until 10 AM (so I’m not hit with work emails as soon as I get out of bed).

 Off: This is what’s in place during my work hours.
 “Off” is simply no focus activated – the default behavior for an iPhone.
-Since I manage Macs, I have a Apple-themed Lock Screen and Home Screen.
+Since I manage Macs, I have an Apple-themed Lock Screen and Home Screen.
 All email accounts are shown in a unified inbox, and no notifications are silenced.
 I experimented with creating a “Work” focus, but for my purposes, it was kind of overkill to create a separate focus just for that.

 Off Lock Screen